 Turning to our recent ESG efforts, for the environment ("E"), in order to further reduce greenhouse gases, MHR reviewed its targets in June 2022 and set new ones: From fiscal 2019, a 50% reduction by fiscal 2030 and net zero by fiscal 2050 (Scope1·2 and 3: total emissions).
-We have already started to introduce renewable energy electricity in most of the properties we own.
+We have completed to introduce renewable energy electricity in most of the properties we own.

 As to our efforts on social ("S") initiatives, while placing importance on the "International Bill of Human Rights" and "Declaration on Fundamental Principles and Rights at Work" of the International Labour Organization (ILO), as well as the "Guiding Principles on Business and Human Rights" of the United Nations, we have implemented various initiatives emphasizing human rights and diversity for our employees and also made efforts to further improve the workplace environment by conducting employee satisfaction surveys using third-party organizations.
 Because high-quality performance of employees is the source of business success, we regard talent development and other such initiatives as crucial.
-Furthermore, against the spread of COVID-19, we will striving to manage and operate owned properties with an aim to continue economic activities albeit prioritizing the safety of tenants and local residents.
+In addition, in the management and operation of owned properties, we are conducting activities that consider the safety and comfort of tenants and local residents.